 5. Dirty Evaporator Coils

 Over time, dust and debris can settle on the evaporator coils.
 The dirt build-up blocks the transfer of heat to the coils, insulating the cold refrigerant inside.
 If warm air, which turns the refrigerant into a gas, is blocked by the dust and debris, then the refrigerant will freeze and form thick ice around the coils.
 However, this can easily be avoided with regular preventative maintenance to your air conditioning unit.

 If you notice that your unit has ice forming, continuing to run the air conditioner will not yield much cooling to your home.
 It is best to shut off your air conditioner if you notice ice.
 Continuing to run the unit will form more ice, which can lead to ice build-up and potential permanent damage to your unit.
 If your AC is freezing up, call Comfort Temp today, even after hours with our 24/7 emergency maintenance service.

 How Can I Prevent My AC From Freezing Up?

 Maintaining the cleanliness and functionality of your AC unit will prolong its life and ensure your home is cool.
 Preparing your unit for seasonal shifts is an essential way to set your unit up for success.

-At Comfort Temp Heating and Air, we recommend servicing your unit once in the spring and once in the fall.
-Taking preventative measures such as changing your air filters regularly and having routine AC maintenance will help you avoid drastic disruptions to your AC and keep you cool all summer long.
+At Comfort Temp Heating and Air, our HVAC professionals recommend servicing your unit once in the spring and once in the fall.
+Taking preventative measures such as changing your dirty air filters regularly and having routine AC maintenance will help you avoid drastic disruptions to your AC and keep you cool all summer long.